NiLinli/learn-web/cs/java/basic/src/io/README.md

 - generates, or consumes data.
 - A stream is a sequence of data.
 - but a source or destination can also be another program, a peripheral device, a network socket, or an array.

+## Buffered Streams

+This means each read or write request is handled directly by the underlying OS.

+资源浪费

+- often triggers disk access
+- network activity
+- some other operation

+memory area known as a buffer

+Buffered input streams read data from buffer the native input API is called only when the buffer is empty.

+buffered output streams write data to a buffer
+and the native output API is called only when the buffer is full.

+- EOF
+- LF/CRLF

 ## serialization